×

 As a foreigner living in Arizona, will I have access to public healthcare?
 What is it like?

 "As a foreigner living in Arizona, you may have access to public healthcare depending on your immigration status.
 Arizona offers a variety of public health programs, including Medicaid, the Arizona Health Care Cost Containment System (AHCCCS), and the Children's Health Insurance Program (CHIP).
 These programs provide access to medical care for those who qualify, including preventive care, hospital care, and prescription drugs.
-The quality of care varies depending on the provider, but overall, Arizona's public healthcare system is considered to be of good quality," commented one expat who moved to Arizona.
+The quality of care varies depending on the provider, but overall, Arizona's public healthcare system is considered to be of good quality," mentioned one expat in Arizona.

 What have your experiences during the pandemic with the local healthcare system been like?